pusher/docs/docs/channels/library_auth_reference/rest-api.md

 # HTTP API Reference

 This document lists all API methods, and details the authentication mechanism.
-Unless you're writing a library you may wish to consult the [server API overview](/docs/channels/server_api/overview) instead.
+Unless you're writing a library, you may wish to refer to the [Server API overview](/docs/channels/server_api/overview) instead.

 ## General

-The API is hosted at [http://api-CLUSTER.pusher.com](http://api-CLUSTER.pusher.com) , where CLUSTER is replaced with your own apps cluster (for instance, mt1).
+The API is hosted at [http://api-CLUSTER.pusher.com](http://api-CLUSTER.pusher.com) , where CLUSTER is replaced with your own apps cluster (e.g., mt1).
 The API may be accessed via HTTP or HTTPS.

-All requests MUST be authenticated, as described [below](#generating-authentication-signatures).
+All requests MUST be authenticated, as described in the [Generating authentication signatures](#generating-authentication-signatures) section.

 Parameters MUST be submitted in the query string for GET requests.
 For POST requests, parameters MAY be submitted in the query string, but SHOULD be submitted in the POST body as a JSON hash (while setting `Content-Type:application/json` ).

 HTTP status codes are used to indicate the success or otherwise of requests.
-The following status are common:
+The following statuses are common:

 | Code | Description                                                        |
 | ---- | ------------------------------------------------------------------ |